Queer-Owned Cannabis Brands to Support This Pride Month

 The Bottom Line

-Pride Month might just be for June, but the LGBTQIA+ community deserves to be celebrated year-round.
-Supporting queer-owned, women-owned, and BIPOC-owned brands can help underrepresented communities — who have helped make cannabis legalization in this country possible — thrive in the cannabis industry.
+Pride Month might be in June, but the LGBTQIA+ community deserves to be celebrated year-round.
+Supporting queer-owned, women-owned, and BIPOC-owned brands can help underrepresented communities that have helped make cannabis legalization in this country possible thrive in the cannabis industry.

-Whether or not you check out any of these brands specifically for Pride Month, we hope you will check out the cannabis products they offer.
+Whether or not you check out any of these queer cannabis brands for Pride Month, we hope you check out the cannabis products they offer.
 And if none of these products are to your taste, consider amplifying them to the people in your cannabis community who might feel seen by these brands.

 Get Your Medical Card